chocolatey/choco-wiki/Troubleshooting.md

 `Install-ChocolateyPackage` didn't have both a `File` parameter and a `FileType` parameter.
 PowerShell has a "feature" where it does partial matching of parameters.
 When you splat the parameters in, it tries to apply both `File` and `FileType` to `FileType` and throws the above error.

-Typically, when you are installing locally, you want to use `Install-ChocolateyInstallPackage` anyway.
+Typically, when you are installing locally, you likely want to use `Install-ChocolateyInstallPackage` anyway.

 Reference: https://groups.google.com/d/msgid/chocolatey/40736df7-7f3f-4be7-929d-1606be0e3a62%40googlegroups.com